repoze/repoze.workflow/docs/configuration.rst

 identifier to look up the workflow later.
 A workflow's *content type* is a Python class or :term:`interface`.
 You also use this value to look up a workflow later.
-An *elector* is a function which returns true or false; it operates on a "context" which you pass to the function which looks up the workflow.
+An *elector* is a function which returns true or false; it operates on a "context" which you pass to a function named ``get_workflow`` which looks up the workflow.
 The *state_attr* of a workflow is the attribute of content objects which will be managed by the workflow.
 The state of the content object (a string) will be kept on this attribute.

 A workflow contains *states* and *transitions*.
 The main job of a workflow is to transition objects into states.
-It can also check that a user possesses a permission before using a transition.
+It can also check that a user possesses a permission before executing a transition.

 A *state* is a workflow "end point" associated with a piece of content.
 A state can be associated with a :term:`callback`.
 A